-The AUAR area is located within an ecological area classified as the Prairie Parkland Province (251), Red

-River Valley Section (251A), and Red River Prairie Subsection (251Aa).
+The AUAR area is located within an ecological area classified as the Prairie Parkland Province (251), Red River Valley Section (251A), and Red River Prairie Subsection (251Aa).
 The land is presently used primarily for agriculture within this Subsection and the Glacial Lake Agassiz lake plain has been ditched for this purpose.
 Native vegetation is present in fragments east of the beach ridges and in the interbeach zone.
 This native vegetation, which was more widespread pre-settlement, consisted of tallgrass prairie and wet prairie communities with bluestems (i.e., Andropogon gerardii and Schizachyrium scoparium), Indian grass (Sorghastrum nutans), bluejoint grass (Calamagrostis canadensis), cordgrass (Spartina spp.), cattails (Typha spp.), rushes (Juncus spp.), and sedges (Carex spp.).
-Forested floodplains, woodlands, and brushlands were also prevalent^{13,14}.
+Forested floodplains, woodlands, and brushlands were also prevalent ^{18,19}.

 A detailed description of the land cover types within the AUAR area is available in Item 8 and Table 4.
-The AUAR area overlaps the northern boundary of the City of Moorhead and extends further north primarily over cropland.
-Additional land cover, according to Google Earth aerial imagery, includes developed areas consisting of rural residences, industrial areas and parkland.
-In addition to agricultural and developed areas, existing land cover includes paved and gravel roadways, lawn/landscaping, fragmented woodlands, open water features, and wetlands.
+The AUAR area overlaps the eastern boundary of the City of Moorhead and extends further east primarily over cropland.
+Additional land cover, according to Google Earth aerial imagery, includes developed areas consisting of rural residences as well as paved and gravel roadways, lawn/landscaping, fragmented woodlands, open water features, and wetlands.
+Moorhead Municipal Airport is also within the AUAR area.
 As the AUAR is primarily cropland and developed land (Table 4), limited habitat is available for wildlife; however, these areas may provide habitat for urban wildlife species, such as mice, rabbits, raccoons, squirrels, deer, coyotes, and foxes.
 Additionally, while limited, the woodlands may provide suitable nesting and migratory stopover sites for avian species, and the open water and wetland areas may provide suitable habitat for aquatic species, such as fish, frogs, and toads.
 The woodlands, open water, and wetlands located within and near the AUAR area may also contain suitable summer habitat and foraging habitat for bat species.